rolandmaio/rolandmaio.github.io/index.md

 ---

 Hi!
-I'm a third-year PhD student in [Computer Science][Wikipedia CS] at [Columbia University][Columbia].
+I'm a third-year PhD student in [Computer Science][Wikipedia CS] at [Columbia University][Columbia] advised by [Augustin Chaintreau][Augustin].
 My overarching career goal is to help society harness the power of computing to its benefit.

 Toward that end, in my scientific work I focus on the *algorithmic* and *machine intelligence* properties of the *strategic*, *economic*, and